Measuring the Impact of a Civics Program for Middle Schoolers at the New York Historical

-Client: New-York Historical Society | Location: New York, NY | Funding: Institute of Museum and Library Services (IMLS)
+Client: New York Historical | Location: New York, NY | Funding: Institute of Museum and Library Services (IMLS)

 OVERVIEW

-TAAD had been in operation for three years (much of it taking place online during COVID-19), and N-YHS educators felt it was time to learn if the program was having their intended impact on students now that it was back to being held in person at the museum.
+TAAD had been in operation for three years (much of it taking place online during COVID-19), and NYH educators felt it was time to learn if the program was having their intended impact on students now that it was back to being held in person at the museum.

 APPROACH